 4.1.
-Were specialist studies conducted?
+1. Were specialist studies conducted?
 YES NO 4.2.
 4.2.
 Provide the name and/or company who conducted the specialist studies.
-The Bot anical Assessment was undertaken by Mr Peet Bothes from PB Consult Environme ntal Managemer nt Services.
+The Bo tanical Assessment was undertaken by Mr Peet Bothes from PB Consult Environmen ntal Managemen t Services.
 4.3.
-4.3.
-Explain which systematic conservation planning and other biodiversity informants such as vegetation maps, NFEPA, NSBA etc. have been used and how has this influenced your proposed development.
-Desktop studies (including the Western Cape Biodiversity Spatial Plan, vegetation maps (Vegetation map of SA (Mucina & Rutherf Rutherford, 2006), NFEPA, land-use map, google earth imagery and historical imagery) in combination with a site visit was perform performed to evaluate the proposed site in terms of potential impacts on botanical features of significance and to make recomr recommendations on mitigation measures (should it be required).
+Explain which systematic conservation planning and other biodiversity informan NSBA etc. have been used and how has this influenced your proposed develop ition maps, NFEPA, Desktop studies (including the Western Cape Biodiversity Spatial Plan, vegetation maps (Vegetation map of SA (Mucina & Rutherford, 2006), NFEPA, land-use map, google earth imagery and historical imagery) in combination with a site visit was performed to evaluate the proposed site in terms of potential impacts on botanical features of significance and to make recommendations on mitigation measures (should it be required).
 The site visit was conducted during March 2019 (after recent rains).
-T rains).
-The timing of the site visit was not ideal in that Renosterveld is generally known for its rich bulb component that usually shows k shows best during spring.
-Non-the-less, the site is so degraded as a result of agricultural practices (over a long period of time) that it is that it is considered highly unlikely that any significant species would have survived these practices.
-4.4 Explain how the objectives and management guidelines of the Biodiversity Spati ial Plan have bee n used and how has 4.4. this influenced your proposed development.
+The timing of the site visit was not ideal in that Renosterveld is generally known for its rich bulb component that usually shows best during spring.
+Non-the-less, the site is so degraded as a result of agricultural practices (over a long period of time) that it is considered highly unlikely that any significant species would have survived these practices.
+Explain how the objectives and management guidelines of the Biodiversity Spatial Plan have been used and how has this influenced your proposed development.